About Us

 As a nationally recognized professional woodworker from California, I have been designing and creating custom furniture, home accessories and musical instruments for more than fifty years.

 My works have been shown in galleries and private collections throughout the United States and internationally.
-For almost thirty years, I created commissioned one-of-a-kind pieces of furniture for my clients from my shop in the Gold Country of California.
+I’ve won numerous awards for my designs, and for almost thirty years, I created commissioned one-of-a-kind pieces of furniture for my clients from my shop in the Gold Country of California.

-On a trip to Kentucky about twenty years ago, I experienced my first taste of a mountain dulcimer when visiting various craftsmen in Berea.
+On a trip to Kentucky twenty years ago, I experienced first-hand a mountain dulcimer when visiting one of the craftsmen in Berea.
 I decided at that moment that Kentucky was the place to be.
-The artisans there were welcoming and creative and I felt a kindred spirit with them.
-I relocated to Wood Creek, Kentucky to pursue construction of mountain dulcimers full time.
-Dulcimer acquisition syndrome is a real thing!
+The artisans were welcoming and creative and I felt a kindred spirit with them.
+I relocated to Wood Creek, Kentucky to pursue the creation of mountain dulcimers full time.
+For those who have more than one dulcimer, I believe Dulcimer Acquisition Syndrome is a real thing!

 Mountain Dulcimers